jbok4/jbok4.github.io/_posts/2017-03-01-rails-technical-prep.markdown

 ``rails db:migrate``

 This may not look like much on the surface, but this will make the lives of beginners much simpler.
 Rails 5 will also add a restart command that quickly restarts the application.

-• One change that almost went unnoticed was the update to belongs_to.
-When you create a Student belongs_to Class relation, it was possible to create a student without an associated Class relation.
+* One change that almost went unnoticed was the update to ``belongs_to``.
+When you create a Student ``belongs_to`` Class relation, it was possible to create a student without an associated Class relation.
 This lead to a lot of data inconsistencies.
 With Rails 5, the parent has become mandatory.

 **Q: Explain the different pieces of Rails.**

-•ActiveRecord -> ORM
+* ActiveRecord -> ORM
-•ActiveResource -> the main class for mapping RESTful resources as models in a Rails application.
+* ActiveResource -> the main class for mapping RESTful resources as models in a Rails application.
-•ActionPack -> the Controller and View layers are handled together by Action Pack.
+* ActionPack -> the Controller and View layers are handled together by Action Pack.
-•ActiveSupport-> Active Support is a grab bag of utility methods and extensions to the Ruby standard library that accelerate development by providing syntactic sugar and easy ways to write expressive and DRY code
+* ActiveSupport-> Active Support is a grab bag of utility methods and extensions to the Ruby standard library that accelerate development by providing syntactic sugar and easy ways to write expressive and DRY code
-•ActionMailer -> mailer
+* ActionMailer -> mailer

 **Some technical interview terms**